Palestinian expulsion from Lydda and Ramle: Moshe Dayan raid on Lydda

-Surrender and unexpected shooting in Lydda by Arab Legionnaires
+Surrender and occupation of Lydda

 Although no formal surrender was announced in Lydda, people gathered in the streets waving white flags.
 On the evening of 11 July, 300–400 Israeli soldiers entered the town.
 Not long afterwards, the Arab Legion forces on the Lydda–Ramle road withdrew, though a small number of Legionnaires remained in the Lydda police station.
 More Israeli troops arrived at dawn on 12 July.
 According to a contemporaneous IDF account: "Groups of old and young, women and children streamed down the streets in a great display of submissiveness, bearing white flags, and entered of their own free will the detention compounds we arranged in the mosque and church—Muslims and Christians separately."
 The buildings soon filled up, and women and children were released, leaving several thousand men inside, including 4,000 in one of the mosque compounds.